← All Neighbourhood Guides

 Long Branch Loop: End of the Line

-The TTC 501 Queen streetcar's western terminus at Long Branch Loop is one of the last traditional loop turnbacks in the system.
+The TTC streetcar's western terminus at Long Branch Loop is one of the last traditional loop turnbacks in the system.
 For transit history enthusiasts, it is a piece of Toronto infrastructure worth seeing.
 For everyone else, it is the quiet fact that you can take a streetcar from the absolute western edge of Toronto's streetcar network to the waterfront of Lake Ontario.

 Lake Views on Lake Promenade at Dawn